AcalaCommunity/community-directory/README.md

 Open up the repository folder in your editor and create a new new file in the appropriate folder (ambassadors in `ambassadors`, community members in `community members`).
 Name the file `<Your Name>.md`.

 **Note**: The file format `md` is for Markdown files.
 You'll see this format a lot within our repositories and documentation.
-Markdown makes it easy to add very basic stying to your documents.
+Markdown makes it easy to add very basic styling to your documents.
 Read more about Markdown syntax [here](https://guides.github.com/features/mastering-markdown/).

 Copy the contents of `template.md` into your new file and fill it out with your information.